Every Chic French Woman Knows These 8 Items Make Outfits Look Expensive

 Kitten-Heel Mules

-You probably noticed by now that Parisians love a kitten heel, with kitten-heel mules being the style I spot them wearing most often in recent times.
-Simply put, they're just cooler than a basic pump.
+You probably noticed by now that Parisians love kitten heels, and kitten-heel mules are the style I spot them wearing most often.
+Simply put, they're just cooler than basic pumps.

 Shop Kitten-Heel Mules